NAVIGATING

 Action

-We help organisations understand what’s really going on beneath the surface - by measuring and tracking mental health and psychosocial risk over time.
+We help organisations understand what’s really going on beneath the surface, by measuring and tracking mental health and psychosocial risk over time.
 This allows leaders to see pressure building early and take action before burnout, disengagement, or harm become the outcome.

 We know busy teams don’t need cold, clinical tools.
 Our engagements are intentionally concise and human-centred, designed to encourage honest participation rather than fatigue.
-They’re co-created with an award-winning illustrator, and every engagement includes a social impact contribution aligned with the UN Sustainable Development Goals – because prevention should do good beyond the organisation too.
+Co-created with an award-winning illustrator, our engagements are designed to feel accessible and engaging without compromising scientific rigour.

-Mental health–related absences last around 50% longer than those linked to physical illness, according to the World Health Organization.
-Evidence also shows that the longer someone is absent due to burnout or stress-related ill health, the harder it becomes to return - particularly once absence extends beyond several months.
+Mental health-related absences last around 50% longer than those linked to physical illness, according to the World Health Organization.
+Evidence also shows that the longer someone is absent due to burnout or stress-related ill health, the harder it becomes to return, particularly once absence extends beyond several months.
 This is why prevention matters.

-Organisations that take an evidence-based approach to workplace mental health focus less on surface symptoms and more on root causes – understanding where pressure is building, why it persists, and how work design, leadership, and culture contribute to risk.
+Organisations that take an evidence-based approach to workplace mental health focus less on symptoms and more on root causes – understanding where pressure is building, why it persists, and how work design, leadership, and culture contribute to risk.

 OTII’s assessments are developed by mental health and well-being specialists with experience in complex environments, including the United Nations and the International Committee of the Red Cross.
-Rather than relying on generic engagement scores, we help organisations identify the underlying drivers of poor well-being and psychosocial risk.

 Not every conversation needs to lead to coaching or therapy.
 Sometimes, what you need most is simply space - to be heard, without judgement or pressure to fix anything.

 OTII® for ONE exists in the space many people recognise but struggle to name: between doing nothing and formal therapy.
-When something feels heavy, persistent, or quietly unsettling – but not necessarily clinical.
+When something feels heavy, persistent, or quietly unsettling, but not necessarily clinical.

-It’s a confidential, bespoke space for people who carry responsibility, expectation, or emotional load – often without an outlet.
+It’s a confidential, bespoke space for people who carry responsibility, expectation, or emotional load, often without an outlet.
 There’s no programme, no framework, and no requirement to turn up with a goal.
 Just time to talk, reflect, or sit with what’s there.

 Whether you’re navigating leadership, life transitions, or the steady accumulation of stress that comes with being relied upon, this space is here without judgement or performance.

 You can come once, or return when it feels right.
-This is not about treatment or fixing, it’s about having somewhere to place things before they become something else.
+This is not about treatment or fixing.
+It’s about having somewhere to place things before they become something else.

 This isn’t for everyone, but you will know if it is.